padrinobook/padrinobook/02-job-board-application.md

 - `JobApp.controller :page` - define for our JobApp application the name space for the *page* controller
 - `do ... end` - defines a block in ruby - please checkout LINK to learn more about blocks in ruby.
-It is important to understand this feature because they are used in Padrino everywhere
+It is important to understand this syntax because they are used in Padrino everywhere
 - `get :index, :map => '/page/index'` - the HTTP command *get* starts the declaration of the route followed by the *index* action
-  (in form of a ruby symbol FOOTNOTE), and is finally mapped under the explicit URL */page/index*
+  (in the form of a Ruby symbol FOOTNOTE), and is finally mapped under the explicit URL */page/index*
 - `render 'page/index'` - define the route for the view/template which is rendered when the URL gets the *get* request for the route - the views are placed under *app/views/<controller-name>/<action-name>.<html|haml>*

-If you get lost in some ways what routes you have defined for your application just call `padrino rake routes` - this nice command crawls through your application after delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH** in your
+If you get confused about what routes you have defined for your application just call `padrino rake routes` - this nice command hunts through your application looking for delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH** in your
 terminal:

     $ padrino rake routes